openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 functionality needed for recipes that produce executable output.
-If your recipe, for example, only produces packages that contain configuration files, media files, or scripts (e.g. Python and Perl), then it should inherit the ``allarch`` class.
+If your recipe, for example, only produces packages that contain configuration files, media files, or scripts (e.g. Python and Perl), then it should inherit the :ref:`allarch <ref-classes-allarch>` class.

 .. _ref-classes-archiver:

 ``archiver.bbclass``
 ====================

-The ``archiver`` class supports releasing source code and other materials with the binaries.
+The :ref:`archiver <ref-classes-archiver>` class supports releasing source code and other materials with the binaries.

-For more details on the source archiver, see the ":ref:`dev-manual/common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
+For more details on the source :ref:`archiver <ref-classes-archiver>`, see the ":ref:`dev-manual/common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
 You can also see the :term:`ARCHIVER_MODE` variable for information